Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If `--strict` is passed, additional checks are run.
 This should be used when creating for new formulae.

+    If `--online` is passed, additional slower checks that require a network connection are run.
+This should be used when creating for new formulae.

     `audit` exits with a non-zero status if any errors are found.
 This is useful, for instance, for implementing pre-commit hooks.